 Introduction: Cholera is an acute, diarrheal illness caused by infection of the intestine due to bacterium Vibrio cholerae.
 It remains a global threat to public health and is a global indicator of inequity and lack of social development.
-It is estimated that every year, there are 1.3 to 4.0 million cases of cholera, and 21,000 to 143,000 deaths worldwide due to the infection(1).
+It is estimated that every year, there are 1.3 to 4.0 million cases of cholera, and 21,000 to 143,000 deaths worldwide due to the infection (1).

-Clinical Picture: Cholera infection is generally mild or without symptoms, but can sometimes be severe and life threatening.
-Approximately 5-10% infected persons in the early stages will have severe disease characterized by profuse watery diarrhea, vomiting and leg cramps.
-In these people, rapid loss of body fluids leads to dehydration and shock (1)
+Clinical Picture: Cholera infection is often mild or without symptoms, but can sometimes be severe and life threatening.
+Approximately 5-10% infected persons in the early stages will have severe disease characterized by profuse watery diarrhea, vomiting, and leg cramps.
+In these people, rapid loss of body fluids leads to dehydration and shock (1).

-RESERVOIR OF Infection: Humans and aquatic environment are reservoirs for V. cholerae O1 and O139.
+Reservoir of Infection: Water environment and humans are reservoirs for V. cholerae O1 and O139.
 Humans are considered the primary reservoir and can be asymptomatic carriers (2).